-In my book, Interactive Media for Sustainability (Palgrave, 2018), as the editor of the Sustainability in (Inter)action forum in the ACM magazine, Interactions, and through my involvement with the HCI and Sustainability interest group, I am exploring the role interactive media can play in promoting sustainability as a future oriented project.
-I approach design as a form of worldmaking, and ask how it may provide users with the means to rediscover and develop their capacity to affect the deep cultural and political structures that influence how they perceive and act on sustainability.
+In my book, Interactive Media for Sustainability (Palgrave, 2018), as the editor of the Sustainability in (Inter)action forum in the ACM magazine, Interactions, and through my involvement with the HCI and Sustainability interest group, I am exploring the role interactive media can play in promoting sustainability.
+I approach design as a form of worldmaking, and ask how it may provide users with the means to rediscover and develop their capacity to affect the deep cultural structures that influence how they perceive and act on sustainability.

 Similar questions motivated my postdoctoral research, where I was involved in Sustainability in an Imaginary World: a project that aimed to design, pilot and evaluate a multimedia engagement experience that combines scenario-based models with artistic expressive vocabularies.
 The project was funded by a SSHRC Insight grant, and sought to explicate and communicate the potentiality implied in sustainability in ways that get ‘behind the science’ and are imaginative and meaningful.
 Read more about it in the article published in Ecology & Society.

 Civic Media, Smart Cities and Urban Imaginaries

 Smart cities are one of the most visible terrains upon which contemporary technopolitics are waged.
 In my research I approach smart city technologies as models of future urban governance and expressions of competing urban imaginaries.
 I have published a paper about the smart city as a sociotechnical imaginary in Science, Technology, & Human Values, have worked with students on speculative design projects that aim to question modes of citizenship implied by the smart city, and am currently exploring ways to democratize the design and use of urban technologies.